 Everyone will love these easy and healthy chicken parm stuffed sweet potatoes!
-They are saucy, cheesy, and made with rotisserie chicken.
-The perfect cozy lunch, dinner, and meal prep.
+They’re cheesy, saucy, and made with rotisserie chicken, making them the perfect cozy meal for lunch, dinner, or meal prep.

-This is my favorite recipe on my blog!
+This is my favorite recipe on the blog!
 These cheesy chicken parm stuffed sweet potato boats are super flavorful, saucy, and high in protein.
-The filling tastes like a classic chicken parm, but no frying, oil, or breading is needed.
-It’s absolutely impossible to tell they are healthy – they are that delicious!
+The filling tastes just like classic chicken parm, but with no frying, oil, or breading needed.
+It’s impossible to tell these are actually healthy—they’re that delicious!

-Stuffed sweet potatoes are the best cozy dinner.
-They are easy to make and keep well for meal prep.
-For this recipe, you only need a handful of simple ingredients like rotisserie chicken, tomato sauce, shredded mozzarella, garlic, and onion.
-Plus, you can use sweet potatoes, yams, or russet potatoes.
+Stuffed sweet potatoes make the coziest dinner, and they’re so easy to make.
+Plus, they hold up well for meal prep.
+For this recipe, you’ll only need a handful of simple ingredients: rotisserie chicken, tomato sauce, shredded mozzarella, garlic, and onion.
+Feel free to use any type of potato you like—sweet potatoes, yams, or even russets.

 My family and readers are obsessed with this recipe.
-It was one of the first recipes I posted on my blog.
-The pictures were old, so I decided to reshoot them for you to show you how delicious this recipe is!
+It was one of the first I ever posted, so I recently decided to reshoot it to show you just how delicious it is!

 If you love chicken parmesan, you also have to check out these delicious chicken parm spaghetti squash boats and these stuffed chicken parmesan burgers.